 Do Your Research

 You know how they say reading is fundamental?
 You know what, friends?
 It is actually true.
 When I was younger, I got my hands on any book that I could read.
 As I was getting older, I kind of lost that along the way.
 While I was trying to figure out this journey, I realized that the only way to know more about whatever I’m trying to do will be to read about it.
 I encourage you to do this.
 Extensively.
 Four books in heavy rotation for me are Make Yourself Marketable: The Ultimate Personal Branding Planner by Emmelie De La Cruz, Year of Yes: How to Dance It Out, Stand In the Sun, and Be Your Own Person by Shonda Rhimes, How to Be a Bawse: A Guide to Conquering Life by Lilly Singh, and Memories by Lang Leav.
-Make Yourself Marketable thought me the power of planning ahead.
+Make Yourself Marketable taught me the power of planning ahead.
 Year of Yes taught me about the challenges of balancing my personal and professional life.
 Memories help to cure my writer’s block from time to time, and How to Be a Bawse…need I say more?

 A few times in your career, it’s a guarantee that something unexpected will pop up.
 For me, it is the new ad policy regulation from YouTube.
 I’m at a crossroads because I’m wondering if I should stick to blogging and podcasts instead of adding vlogging to the mix.
 This is where changing tactics come in.
 I will keep the videos coming on YouTube, I just need to figure out a way to budget my time.